 The Path to Transgender Care: After years of providing collaborative care for our Transgender patients, in 2013 we launched our Adult Gender Pathways clinic under the direction of Dr. Erica Weiss, our Associate Program Director and Dr. Erica Metz, who is now the Kaiser Permanente Regional Medical Director for Transgender Health and is the recent recipient of the Cecil Cutting Leadership Award, the most prestigious award given in our organization.
 Follow this link to learn more: https://tpmgawards.kaiserpermanente.org/cutting-leadership/2018/erica-metz-md/.

+We now have a full comprehensive gender-affirming surgery program directed by Dr. Ali Salim.
 Not only do patients travel from around the region to our medical center for these procedures, but surgeons rotate here to learn directly from our team.
 Dr. Salim works directly with the residents in the operating room as well as in caring for the patients during their hospital course and in the office setting during consultations and postoperative care visits.

 Our Residency Training Program has made a commitment to foster an environment of finding joy and meaning in medicine.
 Attention to psychological, emotional and physical well-being in both professional and personal resident life is prioritized.
 Our resident wellness program includes supporting time to engage in team building activities, personal wellness, and fostering resiliency.
 We feel it is important to use narratives to address our emotions that you may experience throughout your training.
 For our interns and incoming chiefs, we begin the year with an evening of readings where we can discuss a narrative that may evoke our emotions.
 Throughout your training we have protected time to continue to address the epidemic of compassion fatigue, with our “Tending the Flame” course.
 This program was developed by The Remen Institute for the Study of Health and Illness (RISHI)©.
 The RISHI course uses the uncovering of personal meaning as a major educational strategy and intervention to prevent compassion fatigue among residents.

-A Note to 2018 Applicants:
+A Note to 2019 Applicants:

 We participate in the National Resident Matching Program to fill our 4 PGY-I positions.
 All applications must be submitted electronically through ERAS.
 We have a highly competitive program, last year we received over 550 applications for our 4 positions.
 Small group interviews will be held on select Tuesdays from October 16th through December 18th.

-APPLICANTS ARE STRONGLY ENCOURAGED TO HAVE PERSONAL STATEMENT, AT LEAST TWO LETTERS OF RECOMMENDATION, MEDICAL SCHOOL TRANSCRIPT AND USMLE STEP 1 SCORES UPLOADED TO ERAS BY OCTOBER 1, 2018 (the remainder of the application including remaining letters of recommendation and Dean’s letter should be uploaded as soon as available).
+APPLICANTS ARE STRONGLY ENCOURAGED TO HAVE PERSONAL STATEMENT, AT LEAST TWO LETTERS OF RECOMMENDATION, MEDICAL SCHOOL TRANSCRIPT AND USMLE STEP 1 SCORES UPLOADED TO ERAS BY OCTOBER 1, 2019 (the remainder of the application including remaining letters of recommendation and Dean’s letter should be uploaded as soon as available).